Kitware/QuickView/docs/userguide/reminders.md

-# Key reminders for using EAM QuickView
+# Key Reminders for Using EAM QuickView

-- EAM QuickView can be [launched](launch.md) in two ways: from simulation data (for starting a new visualization) or from a state file (for resuming an analysis).
+- EAM QuickView can be used in two modes: a new-viz mode (for starting a new visualization) or a resume mode (for resuming an analysis).
+  Further details can be found in the [Toolbar description](toolbar.md).

-- Regardless of which way of launch is used, a [connectivity file](connectivity.md) is needed together with the simulation data file.
+- Regardless of which mode is used, a
+  [connectivity file](connectivity.md) is needed in addition to the simulation data file.

 - Most buttons, sliders, and selection boxes in the GUI apply their effects